OasisLMF/OasisPlatform/docs/_sources/introduction.rst.txt

 First steps
 -----------

-First make sure that the ktools binaries are installed (see ktools GitHub repository for instructions) and the ktools docker image is available (from ``coreoasis/ktools`` on Docker Hub, or build locally from the ktools repository).
+First make sure that the ktools binaries are installed (see the `ktools <https://github.com/OasisLMF/ktools>`_ GitHub repository for instructions) and the ktools docker image is available (from ``coreoasis/ktools`` on Docker Hub, or build locally from the ktools repository).
 Also ensure that API runner image has been